Antoine de la Mothe Cadillac: New France

 The sons likely encountered each other during their studies.
 Second son in his family, Laumet identified with the second son of the baron.
 He used the phonic similarity between his own name and that of Launay, creating the name: Antoine de Lamothe-Launay.
 He took the title of écuyer (squire), the rank held by a family's second son, followed by the title sieur (sire) of Cadillac.
 This accorded with the Gascon custom whereby the junior family member succeeds the elder son upon the latter's death.
 Laumet created a new name, identity and noble origin, while protecting himself from possible recognition by persons who knew him in France.
+In addition, he presented his own titles of nobility, as illustrated by armorial bearings that he appropriated, in a lightly altered form, from Sylvestre d'Esparbes de Lussan, which would later become known as the logo of Cadillac.